Variable Transformations in combination with Wavelets and ANOVA for high-dimensional approximation: Weighted Function spaces

 \section{Weighted Function spaces}

 In this chapter we introduce weighted function spaces on $\Omega$, which generalize smoothness from periodic functions to functions defined on $\Omega$ using the transformation $\Rho$.
-The general idea is to study the smoothness of the concatenated function $f\circ \Rho^{-1}$.
-We use two possibilities to measure smoothness.
+The general idea is to study the smoothness of the concatenated function $f\circ \Rho^{-1}$, since in the periodic setting we know from~\cite{LiPoUl21} the higher the smoothness, the better approximation results using hyperbolic wavelet regression.
+On the torus, there are results for the Sobolev and Besov regularity, which is based on the wavelet coefficient decay in these spaces.
+For that reason, we study for these two cases, which functions on $\Omega$ are transformed to a smooth function on $\T^d$.
 In Section~\ref{sec:sobolev} we study the Sobolev norm~\eqref{eq:Hmnorm} or~\eqref{Fourier_char}, which requests the norm inequality~\eqref{eq:aim1} to preserve smoothness.
 For that reason we introduce in Definition~\ref{def:Hm_Omega} a weighted Sobolev norm on $\Omega$, which can be generalized to fractional smoothness by~\eqref{eq:Hsmix_rho}.
 In Section~\ref{sec:other} we present the relation to function spaces already known from the literature.
 To preserve Besov regularity with the transformation $\Rho$, we use in Section~\ref{sec:besov} the characterization~\eqref{dyadic_besov} and we introduce the weighted Besov spaces in Definition~\ref{def:besov_on_Omega}, which fulfill~\eqref{eq:aim2}.\\ First, we will study in the following the case where $\Omega_i\in\{\T,\R\}$ for all $i\in [d]$.
 In Section~\ref{sec:cube} we then show that the non-periodic setting is similar, up to some slight modifications.